Home Curriculum History & Social Studies

 Voices of Change Biography Project

 Students write a researched narrative about the history of a changemaker of their choosing from the 20th century.
-At the end of the project, we dress as our historical figure and create a video monologue or multi-media presentation to share with our families and class
+At the end of the project, they dress as their historical figure and create a video monologue or multi-media presentation to share with their families and class.

 Gold Rush Newspaper